 Announcing AltiumLive 2017: Annual PCB Design Summit

-We closed the event by announcing an upcoming designer conference, AltiumLive 2017: Annual PCB Design Summit.
-With locations in San Diego and Munich, the two-day event will feature industry keynotes, training and workshops, live demonstrations of Atina and Altium Designer 18, and much more.
+We closed the event by announcing an upcoming conference, AltiumLive 2017: Annual PCB Design Summit.
+With locations in San Diego and Munich, the two-day event will feature industry keynotes, training and workshops, live demonstrations of Atina and Altium 18, and much more.
 Registration is now open for the event dates in October.
 Anyone looking to expand their knowledge and design skills is encouraged to attend.